The Government of South Australia is banning the use of bows and crossbows to hunt animals, effective 1 December 2024.

 There are also existing limitations on use and possession of crossbows under legislation enforced by the SA Police.

-The department invited stakeholders to provide feedback on the approach to implementing the ban in early 2023.
+DEW invited stakeholders to provide feedback on the approach to implementing the ban in early 2023.
 This included understanding perspectives of the timing of the ban and how the ban should be communicated.
-This has been used to inform how the department will educate stakeholders about the ban’s implementation.
+This has been used to inform how we will educate stakeholders about the ban’s implementation.

 Glossary of key terms